drago-ex/component/readme.md

 import BootstrapComponents from 'path/to/naja.component';
 ```

-Copy the Latte templates to your project.
+Copy the Latte templates from assets to your project.